Grading systems by country: Australia

 At some universities, among them Macquarie University, University of Technology, Sydney, Royal Melbourne Institute of Technology (RMIT) and Monash University in Melbourne, a GPA is calculated, with 4.0 being a High Distinction; 3.0 a Distinction, 2.0 a Credit, and 1.0 a pass.
 In certain faculties, such as law, it is, therefore, possible to graduate with "honours" with a GPA of less than 2.5.
 Whenever a course result is a Non-Graded Pass, the result will normally be disregarded in GPA calculations.

+Some other universities, such as the University of Melbourne, University of New South Wales, University of Sydney, and University of Wollongong use a Weighted Average Mark (WAM) for the same purpose as a GPA.
+The WAM is based on the raw percentage grades, or marks, achieved by the student, rather than grade points such as High Distinction or Distinction.

 The term course unit values is used to distinguish between courses that have different weightings e.g. between a full year course and a single semester course.

-The grading of secondary school graduates varies from state to state, but in most states, the ATAR (Australian Tertiary Admissions Rank) system determines which students are offered positions in tertiary courses.
+For grading of secondary school graduates, the ATAR (Australian Tertiary Admissions Rank) system determines which students are offered positions in tertiary courses.
 Government Supported Positions are offered to applicants for a course who are ranked above a particular ATAR threshold, which commonly varies from course to course, institution to institution, and year to year.
-(An example of this is an ATAR of 85 for Civil Engineering at the University of New South Wales.)
+(An example of this is an ATAR of 85 for Bachelor of Science at the University of Melbourne.)
 A student's ATAR signifies that student's rank relative to their year 7 cohort, including students that did not complete year 12.
 A student with an ATAR of 80.00, for example, has performed, in their final year of secondary schooling, better than 80 percent of that student's year 7 cohort, had all those years 7 students completed year 12 and been eligible for an ATAR.

-On the other hand, graduating Year 12 students in Queensland are given an Overall Position (OP) from 1 to 25, with 1 being the highest band.
-OPs are calculated from a student's grades in their year 12 (and in some cases, year 11) courses, and also from Student Achievement Indicators (SAIs) which are allocated by the student's teachers.